Schools of management

-B-school degrees are national diplomas regulated by the French government in accord with the highest international standards.
+B-school degrees are national degrees regulated by the French government in accord with the highest international standards.

 Annual tuition in most schools is between €3,000 and €10,000.

 France's schools of management admit a very large number of international students, based either on their academic background or their scores on an entrance exam.
 Most programs require 3 years of study and are capped by the award of the school's diploma.
 Graduates often continue on for a specialized advanced degree such as the MBA or a Post-master (mastère spécialisé: MS).

 Some schools have recruitment programs aimed specifically at international students.

 At the universities: institutes of business administration (IAE)

 France's institutes of business administration (IAE) are university-based schools of management.
-There are IAEs around the country.
-Programs cover all areas of business and management—including marketing, finance, and human resources.
-At the undergraduate level they offer the 3-year licence professionnelle in many different specialities, as well as other licence degrees.
-Master's and doctoral degrees are also offered.
+There are about 30 IAEs around the country.
+Programs cover all areas of business and management—including marketing, finance, and human resources, etc. At undergraduate level they offer the 3-year licence professionnelle in many different specialities, as well as other licence degrees.
+Master's and doctoral (PhD) degrees are also offered.
 Each IAE has its own character and special areas of expertise and excellence.